ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-dns.md

 1. Log in to [{{site.data.keyword.cloud}}](https://cloud.ibm.com/login){:external}.
 2. From left menu, select **VMware**, then **Resources**.
 3. Select your deployed instance.
-4. Collect the AD/DNS IP and remote desktop credentials
+4. Collect the AD/DNS IP and remote desktop credentials.
 5. From a jump box or by using SSL VPN, remote desktop to the AD/DNS server.

 ## Create DNS records